Las Vegas shooting: Remembering the fallen

 Charleston Hartfield

-The 34-year-old Charleston Hartfield was an off-duty police officer with the Las Vegas Metropolitan Police Department for 11 years.
+Charleston Hartfield, 34, was a police officer with the Las Vegas Metropolitan Police Department for 11 years.
+He was off duty at the time of the shooting.

 Hartfield was described as a well-respected and selfless member of the community.
 The military veteran had a son and a daughter.
 As a youth football coach, he helped every player to excel, said Stan King, whose son played on Hartfield’s team.

 Troy Rhett, another friend, said he knew Hartfield was attending the concert on Sunday.
-After hearing about the mass shooting, he texted him to find out whether he was safe.
-Hartfield never got back to him.
+After hearing about the mass shooting, Rhett texted Hartfield to find out whether he was safe.
+Hartfield never responded.

-Hartfield is named as the author of a book titled “Memoirs of a Public Servant” about his career as a Las Vegas police officer.
+Hartfield wrote a book titled, “Memoirs of a Public Servant,” about his career as a Las Vegas police officer.

 Dorene Anderson